malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Haynes, J-D. (2013).
 Beyond Libet: Long-Term Prediction of Free Choices from Neuroimaging Signals.
 In A. Clark, J. Kiverstein and T. Vierkant (eds.), Decomposing the Will, Oxford: Oxford University Press.

 * Hoffman (?).
 The Interface Theory of Perception. https://sites.socsci.uci.edu/~ddhoff/interface.pdf

+* Hunt, T., and Schooler, J. W. (2019).
+The Easy Part of the Hard Problem: A Resonance Theory of Consciousness.
+Frontiers in human neuroscience, 13, 378. https://doi.org/10.3389/fnhum.2019.00378

 * Kant, Immanuel, Critique Of Pure Reason, 1781.
 Translated by Norman Kemp Smith, London: Macmillan, 1929.
 Koestler, Arthur, The Act of Creation, London: Pan Books, 1970.